 CC: Paul Wolfowitz

-FROM: Donald Rumsfeld

 SUBJECT: Joint Con Ops

-resistance in ading of the joint con ops is not happening.
-Somehow or other, the the institutions of this Department seem to have stopped it dead in its empted to put together a group to write it myself.
+My understanding of the joint con ops is not happening.
+Somehow or other, the resistance in the institutions of this Department seem to have stopped it dead in its tracks.
+I'm tempted to put together a group to write it myself.

-Thanks.

-DHR.dh 092203-28

-Please respo and by